jsenv/core/readme.md

 `@jsenv/core` was first created to be able to write tests that could be executed in different browsers AND Node.js.
 In the end it became a tool covering the core needs of a JavaScript project:

+- A test runner to execute test files.
 - A developer friendly environment
-- A bundler to optimize files for production
+- A builder/bundler to optimize files for production
-- A test runner to execute test files.

 Jsenv integrates naturally with standard html, css and js.
 It can be configured to work with TypeScript and React.